About this event

 Morning meeting

-In the morning session some of the more common paediatric ENT problems seen by all Otolaryngologists will be looked at, starting with the questions we hear from parents all the time.
-Haytham Kubba from Glasgow will cover glue ear, Su De from Liverpool will look at recurrent acute otitis media, Grace Khong at how to deal with a blocked nose once the adenoids have been removed and Mira de Kruijf will address the issue of drooling.
-Moving onto adenotonsillar disease the question often heard is ‘What are tonsils and adenoids for and can we do without them’ Over the years there have been mixed messages coming out from various NHS and ENT statutory bodies and both clinicians and parents are confused.
-The group from Newcastle have spent some time on the subject and will present their work.
-Before coffee the emerging role of virtual reality simulation in ENT training will be introduced.
+In the morning session some of the more common Paediatric ENT problems seen by all Otolaryngologists will be looked at, starting with the questions we hear from parents all the time.
+Haytham Kubba from Glasgow will cover glue ear, Su De and Sunil Sharma from Liverpool will look at recurrent acute otitis media, Steven Powell from Newcastle at how to deal with a blocked nose once the adenoids have been removed and Kate Blackmore from Middlesborough on how to approach a lump in the neck.

 Afternoon meeting